– 360 mm | f:6,3 | 1911 –

 In more sophisticated single lens reflex cameras, with better focus capabilities, one can think of a Tessar aiming for bigger enlargements.
 This Contaflex Super BC is famous for a redesigned Tessar capable of very contrasty and crispy images.

 The front element can be replaced and different focal lengths are by this way obtained.
 A set of Pro-Tessar front elements supply options of 35, 85, 115 mm.
-The one below is a mid wide angle 35 mm.

 Picture below were taken with the standard f2.8 50mm in Freiburg – Germany.
 To be noticed how the leaves lit by sunlight and positioned agains a dark background do not have noticeable halo.
 The texture of tree trunks and floor are evenly rendered throughout the film plane.